WHS Regulators promote and encourage WHS compliance through a range of methods. They can also impose sanctions for non-compliance.

 - commencing prosecutions.

-Improvement notices - direct a person to address an identified WHS risk within a specified time.
-For example, an improvement notice may require an employer to ensure all workers undertake training on how to safely use a piece of equipment.
+- Improvement notices – direct a person to address an identified WHS risk in a specified time.

-Non-disturbance notices - require a person to preserve a site or prevent the disturbance of a site.
-Their purpose is to assist an inspector to exercise their compliance powers.
+- Non-disturbance notices – require a person to preserve a site or prevent the disturbance of a site.

 A person who is issued a notice must display a copy of the notice, in a prominent place at or near the workplace or part of the workplace where work affected by the notice is taking place.
 It is an offence not to display the notice.